-Advice from a Billing Expert on how this all works
+Advice on how this all works

 The treatment of debilitating chronic and neuropathic pain conditions utilizing intravenous (IV) ketamine is a therapy that is still in its infancy.
 As more people turn to this breakthrough treatment for substantive relief, the focus needs to shift to the ongoing medical research as well as spotlighting best practices among those clinics providing the highest quality care in the industry.